Napoleon Dynamite: Critical response

 On the review aggregator website Rotten Tomatoes, 72% of 175 critics' reviews are positive, with an average rating of 6.40/10.
 The website's consensus reads, "A charming, quirky, and often funny comedy."
 Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 36 critics, indicating "generally favorable reviews".

-Peter Travers of Rolling Stone magazine complimented the film, saying, "Hess and his terrific cast – Heder is geek perfection – make their own kind of deadpan hilarity.
+Peter Travers of Rolling Stone magazine wrote: "Hess and his terrific cast—Heder is geek perfection—make their own kind of deadpan hilarity.
 You'll laugh till it hurts.
 Sweet."
-The Christian Science Monitor called the film "a refreshing new take on the overused teen-comedy genre" and said that the film "may not make you laugh out loud – it's too sly and subtle for that – but it will have you smiling every minute, and often grinning widely at its weirded-out charm."
+The Christian Science Monitor called the film "a refreshing new take on the overused teen-comedy genre" and said it "may not make you laugh out loud—it's too sly and subtle for that—but it will have you smiling every minute, and often grinning widely at its weirded-out charm."

-Michael Atkinson of The Village Voice praised the film as "an epic, magisterially observed pastiche on all-American geekhood, flooring the competition with a petulant shove."
-In a mixed review, The New York Times praised Heder's performance and the "film's most interesting quality, which is its stubborn, confident, altogether weird individuality", while criticizing the film's resolution that comes "too easily."
-Roger Ebert of the Chicago Sun-Times gave the film one-and-a-half stars, writing that he felt that "the movie makes no attempt to make [Napoleon] likable" and that it contained "a kind of studied stupidity that sometimes passes as humor".
-At the time, Entertainment Weekly critics gave it a grade C and C− respectively.
-Entertainment Weekly later ranked Napoleon #88 on its 2010 list of The 100 Greatest Characters of the Last 20 Years, saying, "A high school misfit found a sweet spot, tapping into our inner dork."
+Michael Atkinson of The Village Voice called the film "an epic, magisterially observed pastiche on all-American geekhood, flooring the competition with a petulant shove."
+In a mixed review, The New York Times praised Heder's performance and the "film's most interesting quality, which is its stubborn, confident, altogether weird individuality" but criticizing the film's resolution as coming "too easily."
+Roger Ebert of the Chicago Sun-Times gave the film one and a half stars, writing, "the movie makes no attempt to make [Napoleon] likable" and that it has "a kind of studied stupidity that sometimes passes as humor".
+Two Entertainment Weekly critics gave it grades of C and C−.
+But Entertainment Weekly ranked it 88th on its 2010 list of The 100 Greatest Characters of the Last 20 Years, writing, "A high school misfit found a sweet spot, tapping into our inner dork."
 The film was on several year-end lists.
-Rolling Stone placed it at number 22 of the 25 Top DVDs of 2004.
+Rolling Stone ranked it 22nd of the 25 Top DVDs of 2004.

 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century", finishing at number 196.